scorchSupernova/code-generator-for-mircroservice-abesh-library/README.md

     3. After that, just hit go run main.go and you are done.

-This code-gen is created for abesh-library which is being used in microservice(by top MFS and DFS company).
+This code-gen is created for abesh-library which is being used in microservice(by top MFS and DFS companies).